Trump says he’s ‘not happy with Putin’ as US resumes weapons deliveries to Ukraine

 “So we're sending some defensive weapons to Ukraine, and I've approved that,” he said.

-Trump’s comments came less than 24 hours after he said the U.S. would resume weapons shipments to Kyiv amid ongoing Russian aerial attacks, just days after the Pentagon halted shipments to review whether current stockpiles were sufficient for American defense needs.
+Trump’s comments came less than 24 hours after he said the U.S. would resume weapons shipments to Kyiv during the ongoing Russian aerial attacks, just days after the Pentagon halted shipments to review whether current stockpiles were sufficient for American defense needs.

-Speaking during a dinner Monday with Israeli Prime Minister Benjamin Netanyahu and members of their respective staffs, Trump was asked if he planned to send more weapons for use by Kyiv.
+Speaking during a dinner on Monday with Israeli prime minister Benjamin Netanyahu and members of their respective staffs, Trump was asked if he planned to send more weapons for use by Kyiv.

 He replied affirmatively, telling reporters: “We're going to send some more weapons.”